gavin-peterkin/gavin-peterkin.github.io/about.md

 <img style="float: left;" src="../images/profile.jpg" width="170pt" hspace="17pt">

-I'm a recent graduate of the data science immersive program at [Galvanize](https://www.galvanize.com/seattle/data-science#outcomes) seeking full time data science opportunities in Seattle.
+I'm a recent graduate of the data science immersive program at [Galvanize](https://www.galvanize.com/seattle/data-science#outcomes) seeking full time data analytics opportunities in Seattle.
 Prior to starting at Galvanize, I was an analyst at [ECONorthwest](http://www.econw.com), an economic consulting firm, where I used tools in Python, SQL, and R to work on a toll optimization model, time series analyses, county-wide housing inventory